 Red: The interface card's PCIe power connector is not connected to a power supply via the host computer.

 The card is interfaced to external devices via the following connectors:

 - A Micro-BNC connector (HD-BNC) to transmit image data, control signals, and configuration commands.
 The connector can also be used to provide power to the camera via Power over CoaXPress (PoCXP).

 - A 15-pin D-Sub Micro-D connector used to send and receive trigger signals.

-- A status LED indicating the status of the CXP link.
+A status LED indicates the status of the CXP connection.

 Connector Pin Numbering and Assignments#

 |4||No||Reserved for RS 485||-|